andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

 ##### Event Loop
 Event Loop continuosly monitoring whether callstack is empty or not.
-if callstack is empty then checks the Microtask Queue & callback Queue. if there is any Microtask functions or callback functions , it automatically push it into the callstack thn delete from queue.
+if callstack is empty then checks the Microtask Queue & callback Queue. if there is any Microtask functions or callback functions , it automatically push it into the callstack then delete from queue.

 Here Microtask Queue has more priority than the Callback Queue.